-The computer when properly placed over this operating line enables one to obtain instantaneous values of the currents flowing at every 15° of the electrical cycle.
-The formulas given on the computer were derived by Chaffee1 to give the various average and harmonic components of the resulting currents.
-Knowing these current component values and the radio frequency voltage values which are indicated by the use of the computer, one can readily calculate the complete performance of the tube.
+The computor when properly placed over this operating line enables one to obtain instantaneous values of the currents flowing at every 15° of the electrical cycle.
+The formulas given on the computor were derived by Chaffee' to give the various average and harmonic components of the resulting currents.
+Knowing these current component values and the radio frequency voltage values which are indicated by the use of the computor, one can readily calculate the complete performance of the tube.

 The fundamental methods of making such computations, and the considerations necessary to stay within ratings of the tube types, and accomplish various forms of modulation have been covered in the literature.^{2,3,4,5,6,7} The method for the case of harmonic amplifier service is approximate and should be used only for tetrode and pentode tubes, where the plate voltage has little effect on the amount of plate current flowing.
-A more exact method, showing that for harmonic operation the
+A more exact method, showing that for harmonic operation the operating line is a simple Lissajon figure, has been described by Brown.8